michael-grunder/shsuggest/README.md

 * If no prompt/command is provided, `shsuggest` reads from STDIN.
 * A single command is printed by default so it can be piped into other tooling.
 Pass `-n 3` (or any value > 1) from a TTY to browse suggestions interactively.
 * Use `--json` (or `-j`) to emit machine-readable output; interactive prompts are skipped automatically in this mode.
+* Use `--shell` when invoking from shell widgets/integration so only the selected suggestion is written to STDOUT.
 * When STDOUT is not a TTY, the selected command is also echoed to STDERR so you can still see/copy it while piping.

 Examples: